paulo-raoni/local-weather-app/README.md

 ## Features

 - Checkes the local weather using the browser's geolocation system.
-- As the weather changes the animated gif representing this also changes.
+- As the weather changes the animated gif representing it also changes.
 - Information about time and date are given.
-- Border colors changes as the weather changes.
+- Can toggle between Fahrenheit and Celsius.

 ## Credits